 Lands within the Plan area have the potential to be developed and served by the existing services and proposed extensions to infrastructure.
 These lands can be developed for a range of uses including residential, commercial, mixed use and amenity lands.
 The following specific issues arose during public consultation:

-- Need for serviced sites

-- > Requirement for mix of housing types
+- ➤ Need for serviced sites - > Requirement for mix of housing types

-- Creation of parkland areas

-- Provision of Business Park

-- Development of town centre
+- > Creation of park land areas - > Provision of Business Park / Industrial Zoning - > Development of town centre and associated access.

-- Construction/heritage issues